Moduli Spaces of $\alpha$-stable Pairs and Wall-Crossing on $\mathbb{P}^2$: Introduction

 \subsection{Outline of the Paper}

 The stream of this paper is as follows.
-In \S 2, we review well-known facts about the deformation theory of stable pairs \cite{mhe} and the notion of the elementary modification of pairs.
-In \S 3, we provide a proof of Theorem \ref{mainthm1} and Theorem \ref{mainthm2}, that is, we compare the moduli space of $\alpha$-stable pairs by the wall-crossings when $d=4$ and $5$ respectively.
-In \S4, we study the forgetting morphism geometrically and the Brill-Noether loci.
+In \S 2, we review well-known facts about the deformation theory of pairs \cite{mhe} and the notion of the elementary modification of pairs.
+In \S 3, we provide a proof of Theorem \ref{mainthm1} and Theorem \ref{mainthm2}, that is, we compare the moduli space of $\alpha$-stable pairs by wall-crossing when $d=4$ and $5$.
+In \S4, we study the forgetful morphisms geometrically and the Brill-Noether loci.
 As a corollary, in \S 5, we obtain the Poincar\'e polynomials of $\bM(4,1)$ and $\bM(5,1)$.
-In \S6, we discuss the wall-crossing for $\bM^{\alpha}(4,3)$ when the number of the stable components are more than two.
+In \S6, we discuss the wall-crossing for $\bM^{\alpha}(4,3)$ when the number of terms in the Jordan-H\"{o}lder filtration is more than two.